Growth in home loans higher in non-metros: JLL

-In its latest report, JLL said that Tier II & III cities across 50 districts of the country exhibited higher Compounded Annual Growth Rate (CAGR) of outstanding home loans, ranging from 15-36 per cent during the period between 2012-13 and 2017-18 as against 8-12 per cent observed across districts comprising leading four metros.
+In its latest report, JLL said that tier II and III cities across 50 districts of the country exhibited higher compounded annual growth rate (CAGR) of outstanding home loans, ranging from 15-36 percent during the period between 2012-13 and 2017-18 as against 8-12 percent observed across districts comprising leading four metros.

 India's home loan market grew from Rs 4.6 trillion to Rs 9.7 trillion, exhibiting a CAGR of 16 per cent during the period under review, the consultant said based on analysis of RBI home loan data.